Amanita19/Amanita19.github.io/index.md

 #### Command Line

 For the following steps, perform each step using the command line unless otherwise stated.
-If anyone is fuzzy on git commands and their uses, [this is a great resource (Links to an external site.)](http://guides.beanstalkapp.com/version-control/common-git-commands.html) describing common commands.
+If anyone is fuzzy on git commands and their uses, [this is a great resource](http://guides.beanstalkapp.com/version-control/common-git-commands.html) describing common commands.

 1. **clone** the repository onto your local machine using the command line.
-For an explanation of how to do this, see [GitHub's documentation (Links to an external site.)](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-an-empty-repository).
+For an explanation of how to do this, see [GitHub's documentation](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-an-empty-repository).
 2. **cd** into the repo folder and create a new git **branch** called "add-read-me" (can be done either locally or through GitHub) and `checkout` that branch into your local repository.
 3. Add the text "*Your name*'s User Page" to the "README.md" file.
 This can be done using a separate text editor.
 4. **add** the new file to git.